darwin-hub/PowerSwitchingTrial/README.md

 # Introduction

-PowerSwitchingTrial is a R package to calculate power of a clinical trial and sample size needed for a power in the presence of treatment switching.
+PowerSwitchingTrial is a R package to estimate power and sample sizes in clinical trials with treatment switching.

 <a name="installation"/>